jpsiet/nsbpublic-node/README.md

-﻿This project is created in node js, express js  for nsbpublic  front  interaction to store data. some API list belows
+﻿This project is created in node js, express js, mongoose  for nsbpublic  front  interaction to store data. some API list belows
 Student  List